 How do exercise and nutrition work hand-in-hand?
 What type of exercise do you recommend to your clients?

-I have counseled many people who try to lose weight without watching what they eat and vice versa.
+I’ve counseled many people who try to lose weight without watching what they eat and vice versa.
 It just doesn’t work.
 When calories burned are greater than calories consumed, weight loss occurs.
-Cardio is the best for heart health, calorie burning and weight loss—brisk walking is the simplest and easiest.
-At our age we also need to add in some strength training and flexibility exercises, but cardio should still be at least 30-45 minutes of the 60 minutes you work out.
-Start fresh in 2016 and commit to nutrition and exercise together.
+Cardio is the best for heart health, calorie burning, and weight loss–brisk walking is the simplest and easiest.
+At our age, we also need to add strength training and flexibility exercises, but cardio should still be at least 30-45 minutes of the 60 minutes you work out.
+Start fresh today and commit to nutrition and exercise together.
 It works!
-There are no shortcuts!
+(There are no shortcuts!)